liangfengsid/skillsbench/benchmark/baselines/dcheatsheet/README.md

-# Dynamic Cheatsheet baseline (vs hot-skill)
+# Dynamic Cheatsheet baseline (vs TipsWarm)

 [Dynamic Cheatsheet](https://github.com/suzgunmirac/dynamic-cheatsheet) (Suzgun et al., 2025, [arXiv:2504.07952](https://arxiv.org/abs/2504.07952)) is a **self-curated solution notebook** baseline for Hermes, not a skill-generation method.
-Compare it to the hot-skill pool on the same `AIAgent` backbone:
+Compare it to TipsWarm on the same `AIAgent` backbone:

 - **Same agent** (`run_agent.AIAgent`) — Hermes is the *generator*
 - **Skill tools stay on** (`skill_view` / `skill_manage`)